-At December 31, 2017 and 2016, respectively the America for Bulgaria Foundation has no amounts payable to any related party.
+At December 31, 2018 and 2017, respectively the America for Bulgaria Foundation has no other amounts payable to any other related party.

-At December 31, 2017 and 2016, respectively the America for Bulgaria Foundation has no receivables from any related parties.
+At December 31, 2018 and 2017, respectively the America for Bulgaria Foundation has no receivables owing from any related parties.